dgabbe/rprofile.site/README.md

 Remember, loading is different from attaching packages.
 Once a package is *installed*, `install.packages()`, its functions can be called with `package::function()` syntax.
-The `library` function will attach the package to the current evironment and make it part of the namespaces that are searched.
+The `library` function will attach the package to the current environment and make it part of the namespaces that are searched.

 ### More on OS X Setup Details

 Probably under the heading of TL;DC are the [notes](http://blog.frame38.com/rprofile.site/) I kept as I built out an R development environment on Yosemite, OS X 10.10.x and continuing on OS X 10.11, El Capitan.
-They will be edited as soon as I straighten out some brew issues;
+They will be edited as soon as I straighten out some brew issues.